mlapinm/A02Nh/html6ccna/b107tabs.md

 with the cost defaulting to be based on interface bandwidth EIGRP Calculation based on bandwidth and delay
-Calculated based on the routeís slowest link and the cumulative delay associated with each interface in the route Table end.
+Calculated based on the route‚Äôs slowest link and the cumulative delay associated with each interface in the route Table end.
 Table 19-3 Interior IP Routing Protocols Compared